 If Program A sends you an offer but Program B has not given you an admission decision, you can accept the offer from Program A without any impact on your status with Program B. If Program B sends you an offer at a later date, you can accept that offer and the offer you previously accepted to Program A will automatically be declined.

 May 1 - You must confirm your offer of admission.
 Confirmations are made at ontariocolleges.ca.
 Confirmations made after May 1 will be accepted if space is available in the program.
 Refer to your offer letter for your confirmation deadline.

 Don't lose your seat!
-You need to pay a non-refundable tuition deposit of $500 (domestic students) or the full first semester tuition fees (new international students) on MyHumber by the tuition deposit deadline to maintain a seat in your program.
+You need to pay a non-refundable tuition deposit or the full first semester tuition fees (new international students) on MyHumber by the tuition deposit deadline to maintain a seat in your program.

 For more information on tuition deposits, methods of payment, tax receipts, etc. check out the fees page.